Rusty Art in the Garden.

 I found it to be so much fun to see what old materials from old machinery and 'what nots' were used to make up the rust color art pieces that she used in her garden.

+Thanks for stopping by today.
 Maybe you would take time to stop and comment and tell me what old pieces from the attic or elsewhere that you have used or seen in a garden.
 I'd love to know.

 just me jo arootdigger at sunnyside slope